orionorganizacao-dotcom/adap-citizen-verifier-app/README.md

 > Custody provenance was inferred from the materials provided.
 This inference may be incomplete or wrong.
 It should be treated as a conservative dependency signal, not as proof of actual custody or control.

+## Domain and Hosting Ambiguity

+Domain analysis must be treated cautiously.

+Different domains do not necessarily mean independent control.

+Large operators may use CDNs, cloud providers, third-party hosting, authentication services, subdomains, or public repositories to serve verification materials.

+Examples include:

+- `auth.cloudfront.net`
+- `operator.github.io`
+- `cdn.provider.com`
+- `storage.googleapis.com`
+- `azureedge.net`
+- `githubusercontent.com`

+A public key, reconstruction rule, timestamp receipt, or envelope hosted on a different technical domain may still be operationally controlled by the same operator.

+Therefore, the verifier should not infer independence from domain difference alone.

+However, matching domains, matching organizational identifiers, or materials served from the same operator-controlled portal are strong dependency indicators.

+Suggested rule:

+> Same-domain or same-operator hosting is strong evidence of dependence.
+Different-domain hosting is not sufficient evidence of independence.

+For `v0.1.1`, domain and hosting signals should be treated as heuristic indicators only.

+They should contribute to `classification_basis`, but should not be treated as proof of independent custody.

 ## Mixed or Partially Independent Cases

 Version `v0.1.1` only classifies clear operator-dependent collapse cases.